 Batch collection of maintenance data takes several hours to complete and requires large amounts of free disk space.
-For details, refer to "3.2.1.5 Estimation of maintenance data capacity" in "User's Guide."
+For details, refer to "3.2.1.5 Estimation of required disk space for maintenance data" in "User's Guide."

-- 1. After starting up ISM-VA, log in to ISM-VA from the console as an ISM administrator. - 2.
+- 1. After starting ISM-VA, log in to ISM-VA from the console as an ISM administrator. - 2.
 Collect the ISM maintenance data.